top of page

 BPsy(Hons), AssocMAPS

-Melisa is a compassionate, dedicated, and enthusiastic Provisional Psychologist with a passion for working collaboratively with children, adolescents and their families to support positive change through a holistic and client-centered approach.
+Melisa is a compassionate, dedicated, and enthusiastic Psychologist with a passion for working collaboratively with children, adolescents and their families to support positive change through a holistic and client-centered approach.
 Melisa has an interest in working with various presentations including ADHD, anxiety disorders, adjustment disorder, behavioural challenges, and mood disorders and has experience in the use of evidence-based intervention strategies such as Cognitive Behavioural Therapy (CBT).

 Melisa places emphasis on creating a safe, trusting, and nurturing therapeutic environment where clients and families feel supported in expressing themselves and exploring their cognitions and emotions.
 She has a background in working with children, adolescents, and adults within various mental health settings including within the NDIS and private practice.